 In other words, the most stunning, historical, architectural and artistic landscapes of Iran, belong to this majestic city.
 Imam Square (Naqsh-e Jahan), Jame Mosque, Sheikh Lotfollah Mosque, Friday (Al-Jum’a) Mosque, Ali Qapu, The Chehel Sutun (Forty Columns) Palace, Hasht Behesht Palace, Chahar Bagh School and boulevard, Si-o-se Pol, Khaju Bridge (Shahi Bridge), Vank Cathedral, Manar Jonban (the swinging minaret), Atashgah (Fire Temple), and Old Qaisarieh Bazaar and….
 Are some of the spots that no tourist wants to miss.

 Isfahan is called the city of Iranian handicraft and traditional arts.
 These works of art comprise a major portion of Iran’s exports, particularly to Europe.
 The contemporary traditional arts and handicrafts of Isfahan are in fact a continuance of the Safavid Art pursued by the modern Iran craftsmen.
-Their artistic works are appreciated by Iranians and non-Iranians alike, and play a pivotal role in exports from Isfahan.
-Carpet weaving, engraving, miniature painting, Moarragh, tile art, brocade, calico work and enamel work are among the most prominent works of art in Isfahan.
-The contemporary artists of Isfahan have made new innovations in recent years in the areas of miniature painting, tile making and engraving.
-Isfahan also has an age-old musical tradition.
-Today, most Iranian musicians speak Persian with an Isfahani accent.
+Carpet weaving, engraving, miniature painting, Moarragh, tile art, brocade, calico work and enamelwork are among the most prominent works of art in Isfahan.
+In the delightful sightseeing, you can also enjoy the traditional dishes such as Baryani, and khoreshte Mast.
+Also enjoy buying souvenir for loved ones; Gaz and Polaki are the most significant souvenirs in Isfahan.